vmsmith/CookBook/steak_reverse_seared.md

 •	One behemothly thick steak (bone in ribeye works great!).
 It's going to need to be at least 1" thick if not more.
 The thicker, the better
 •	Salt & pepper to taste

 #### Preparation

+* Allow steaks to get to room temperature
-* Preheat oven to 135c/275f
+* Preheat oven to 135C/275F

 #### Instructions

 1. Place well seasoned steaks on a rack over a baking tray.

-2. Put in oven and cook til an internal temp of 125-135f depending on your preference of "doneness".
+2. Put in oven and cook til an internal temp of 125-135F.
 Usually takes around 45-60 minutes.

 3. Remove when at temp and rest for 10-15 minutes under foil.